AXLCHU/MLMC/README.md

 # MLMC

-### C++ European and path-dependent options pricing
+## C++ European and path-dependent options pricing

-Different discretization schemes: Euleur & Milstein Volatility models: BS & Heston
+### Objectives:

+- Implementation of closed-form formulas with different discretization schemes.
-Comparison between closed-form formulas,  standard error Monte Carlo standard and using the Brownian Bridge method Multi Level Monte Carlo: antithetic
+- Implementation of standard Monte Carlo and Brownian Bridge method for barrier options.
-Variance reduction
+- Implementation of Multi Level Monte Carlo and antithetic MLMC.
+- Comparison of results in terms of variance reduction and time complexity.

+### Results:

+-
+-